SAFE-Stack/docs/docs/recipes/ui/add-routing-with-separate-states.md

 ## 8. Catching all cases in the update function

-Complete the pattern match in the update method, adding a case with a wildcard for both model and message.
-Return the model, and no command.
+Complete the pattern match in the `update` function, adding a case with a wildcard for both `message` and `model`.
+Return the model, and no command

 === "Code"
     ```fsharp title="Index.fs"